denten/denten.github.io/_includes/CV/06-talks.md

 ## Selected Talks, Workshops & Conferences

+- "An Introduction to Writing with AI," seminar at the Dubai International Libraries & Publishing Summit on November 1, 2025.
+- "Literary Theory for Robots," keynote address at the Dubai International Libraries & Publishing Summit on October 31, 2025.
+- "Narrative Intelligence," lecture at the Forms of Intelligence Seminar, Harvard University, September 23, 2025.
 - "Computational Humanities," inter-lab seminar at the Department of Digital Humanities and Computational Social Sciences, KAIST, South Korea on July 30, 2025.
 - "Narrative Intelligence," lecture at SKKU Global Colloquium, *Innovation and